 The Churchill College site is generally level and accessible, with ramps to most areas, including the main entrance.
 The site is large, however, and the music centre recital room and some of the graduate student accommodation are a fair distance from the main entrance and Porters’ Lodge.
 The chapel at Churchill College is at the rear of the site, over 600 metres from the main entrance.

-There are plans available on our website which provide information about access to the College buildings including accessible lifts and toilet facilities: [add links to the three plans which are available at the bottom of our Meeting Rooms page.
+Plans which provide information about access to the College buildings, including accessible lifts and toilet facilities, are available at the bottom of our Meeting Rooms page.
 The College’s meeting rooms and public areas are all accessible via ramps, with the exception of the raised section of the Bar/Buttery.

 There are four dedicated disabled parking spaces available for the use of visitors and members of the College with disabilities.
 Additional parking spaces can also be reserved.